It may seem simple, but the process of conception is somewhat complicated even for men. For a man to conceive, some thresholds must be met:

 Undescended Testicles – This is a prenatal issue in which one or both testicles did not fall appropriately from the interior of the body.
 Men are more likely to suffer from fertility issues later in life if they experienced this issue and had to be treated at an early age.

 Hormone Imbalances – For the testes to produce sperm, the body needs to be in a state of hormone balance.
-There are many hormone issues which can impact fertility, including those associated with the adrenal glands, pituitary, thyroid, and hypothalamus.
+There are many hormone issues that can impact fertility, including those associated with the adrenal glands, pituitary, thyroid, and hypothalamus.
 In particular, testosterone deficiency contributes heavily to infertility.

 Genetic Defects – Some conditions, including Kartagener's syndrome, Kallmann's syndrome, or Klinefelter's syndrome can affect fertility directly.